-This is an excellent post on the origin and history of the Community Needs Assessments that all hospitals must now perform.
+This is an excellent post on the origin and history of the Community Health Needs Assessments that all hospitals must now perform.

 From our viewpoint we are continually surprised to see that the development office and/or hospital foundation has little to no involvement in requesting, directing nor performing these assessments.
 Seems to us that this exercise, when properly managed is the basis for a new case statement, and an excellent opportunity for constituency involvement and donor cultivation… all requirements to raising more money.